 Guided Home Learning is so much more than academic courses: we are proud of the wide-ranging and exciting extracurricular activities the GDST as a family of schools can offer.
 Outside academic lessons, GDST students continue to access a rich extracurricular offer: sport, music, art, drama, careers guidance continue, in innovative and creative ways.

 Sport is delivered through a range of fun and creative activities, including the GDST Lockdown Dance Challenge, with students across the 25 schools choreographing, recording and sharing a one-minute dance.
 An alternative for those not in the mood for exercise might be a lunchtime Book Club Live session which allows book lovers to come together for light-hearted discussion.

 As educators, we are aware, more than ever, that we need to stimulate and motivate our students, putting their needs first, maintaining momentum and morale, and ensuring they are as prepared as they can be for life after Covid.

-We have adapted our GDST CareerStart Programme for Guided Home Learning, to encourage Sixth-Formers across the GDST to learn together on topics such as university preparation and transferable skills.
-To see an example of this in practice, look no further than GDST Enterprise which sees student teams, mentored by GDST Alumnae, competing with each other to set up a social enterprise.
+We have adapted our GDST CareerStart Programme for Guided Home Learning, to encourage sixth formers across the GDST to learn together on topics such as university preparation and transferable skills.
+To see an example of this in practice, look no further than GDST Enterprise which sees student teams, mentored by alumnae, competing with each other to set up a social enterprise.

-All GDST pupils have access to the Positive programme, which sets out to equip them with age-appropriate tools, such as the ‘Emotional Barometer’, to monitor their emotional wellbeing, identify warning signs and address them early.
-The GDST Gets Active challenge will see the GDST family of schools competing to see who is the most active during the month of February, encouraging everyone to get outside and clock up the km for their school.’
+All GDST pupils have access to the Positive Programme, which sets out to equip them with age-appropriate tools, such as the ‘Emotional Barometer’, to monitor their emotional wellbeing, identify warning signs and address them early.
+The GDST Gets Active challenge saw the GDST family of schools compete to see who was the most active during the month of February.
+It encouraged everyone to get outside and clock up the km for their school.